If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 This is not to say that you can become a psychologist just through online learning.
 Professional practice experiences are part of the requirements to become a registered psychologist in Australia.
 The requirements become relevant for postgraduate students.
 Professional practice may be included in university programs or you can do an online courses and then do the required hands-on training separately.

-According to Lerna Australia analysis and calculations, the top 5 online schools in Australia for undergraduate psychology courses are:
+According to Lerna Courses analysis and calculations, the top 5 online schools in Australia for undergraduate psychology courses are:

 - Edith Cowan University (83)